-Pressure mounts on Russia to investigate Navalny’s illness
+Pressure mounts on Russia to investigate Navalny’s poisoning

 His allies say the Kremlin is behind the illness of its most prominent critic, accusations that officials denounced as “empty noise.”

 The pressure on Moscow mounted after Charité revealed its findings.
 Chancellor Angela Merkel called for a thorough investigation into Navalny’s condition.
-Officials in France and Norway echoed her sentiment.
-EU foreign policy chief Josep Borrell said the 27-nation bloc “strongly condemns what seems to be an attempt on Mr. Navalny’s life.”

-U.S. Secretary of State Mike Pompeo said the U.S. “stands ready to assist” with a probe, if reports of a poisoning “prove accurate.”
+Officials in France and Norway echoed her sentiment, and the U.S. Secretary of State Mike Pompeo said the U.S. “stands ready to assist” with a probe, if reports of a poisoning “prove accurate.”

 Pompeo’s deputy Stephen Biegun met with Russian Foreign Minister Sergey Lavrov and other diplomats on Tuesday.
 According to Russia’s Foreign Ministry, Biegun warned that if Navalny’s poisoning is confirmed, the U.S. could take steps that will exceed Washington’s response to findings of Russia’s meddling in the 2016 U.S. presidential election.